TL;DR

 Role-based access, audit logs, IT controls |

-Minimal — apps often bypass IT review |
+Minimal, apps often bypass IT review |

-Without governance, no-code tools quietly become shadow IT.
-Compliance risk grows fast. |
+Without governance, no-code quietly becomes shadow IT and compliance risk grows. |

 |